Trailgenic/exmxc-audit/README.md

-# exmxc-audit

-A strategic intelligence module for auditing AI-search comprehension and machine-level entity legibility.
+# exmxc — Strategic Intelligence for the AI-Search Era

+**exmxc.ai is a strategic intelligence institution** focused on how AI-mediated discovery reshapes institutional value, competitive positioning, and decision leverage across modern markets.

+The institution studies how AI-search systems interpret entities, narratives, and categories — and how those interpretations affect strategy, acquisition logic, integration risk, and long-horizon advantage across the Four Forces of AI power:

+- Compute
+- Interface
+- Alignment
+- Energy

+exmxc is not a software company, consultancy, or SEO tool.
+It is an institutional intelligence layer designed for the AI-search era.

 ---

-## 🧠 Overview
+## 🧠 Institutional Mandate

-exmxc-audit is a diagnostic intelligence module developed by exmxc.ai, the strategic intelligence institution for the AI-search era.

-It evaluates websites and digital entities for AI comprehension readiness — measuring how modern AI systems perceive, reconstruct, and trust an entity under real-world crawl conditions.

-This is not SEO — this is structural legibility for machines.
+exmxc exists to help leaders understand how AI-era interpretation changes strategic outcomes — which institutions strengthen or lose positioning, where narrative durability succeeds or fails, and how value, risk, and opportunity shift as AI systems mediate discovery and trust formation.

+The work centers on:

+- Long-horizon strategy
+- Institutional resilience
+- Market and narrative architecture

+Diagnostic tools and indices are used to **inform judgment**, not replace it.

 ---

-## ⚙️ Core Capabilities

-- Audits any public URL for AI comprehension readiness
-- Detects and evaluates structured data (JSON-LD)
-- Measures canonical clarity and surface consistency
-- Analyzes internal lattice and outbound authority signals
-- Calculates an **Entity Engineering Index (EEI)** score
-- Returns clean, machine- and human-readable JSON via a serverless API
+## 🧩 About This Repository: exmxc-audit

+**exmxc-audit is one diagnostic module within the broader exmxc intelligence system.**

+It supports the institution’s research by evaluating how AI systems currently perceive and reconstruct organizations under real-world crawl conditions.

+This repository does **not** define exmxc.
+It operationalizes one analytical lens used by the institution.

 ---

-## 🧩 Architecture
+## 🔍 What exmxc-audit Does

+The audit module evaluates public websites and digital entities for **machine-level legibility** — measuring how AI systems interpret identity, structure, and authority.

+This is **not SEO**.
+It is structural comprehension analysis for AI-native discovery systems.

+Core capabilities include:

+- Auditing any public URL for AI comprehension readiness
+- Detecting and evaluating structured data (JSON-LD)
+- Measuring canonical clarity and surface consistency
+- Analyzing internal lattice and outbound authority signals
+- Calculating an **Entity Engineering Index (EEI)** score
+- Returning clean, machine- and human-readable JSON via a serverless API

+---

+## 🧱 Architectural Context

+This module is implemented as:

 - Node.js-based crawl orchestration
-- Rendered crawling (Playwright) for AI-realistic visibility
+- Rendered crawling (Playwright) to simulate AI visibility
 - Lightweight HTML parsing and signal extraction
-- Deployed via Vercel for scalable serverless execution
+- Serverless deployment via Vercel

-- Designed for modular integration within the **Entity Engineering™** sandbox
+It is designed for **controlled experimentation**, not mass automation.

 ---

-## 🧱 Institutional Context

-**exmxc.ai is the intelligence institution for the AI-search era.**

-We map how structural power shifts across the four forces that shape every AI system:

-- Compute
-- Interface
-- Alignment
-- Energy

-Where others see silos, we map intersections — where infrastructure, policy, markets, and interpretation collide.
+## 🧭 Entity Engineering™ (Discipline, Not Identity)

+**Entity Engineering™** is a diagnostic discipline developed by exmxc.

+It refers to aligning identity, structure, and signal so AI systems can comprehend an organization as a coherent entity.

+- TrailGenic™ demonstrated the method biologically (resilience, adaptation)
+- exmxc formalized it digitally (schema, lattice, AI legibility)

+Entity Engineering is **one lens** used by exmxc — not the institution itself.

 ---

-## 🤝 Origin — The Human × AI Handshake

-Founded by strategist **Mike Ye** and reflective AI **Ella**, exmxc.ai operates as a **human–AI foresight engine** — mapping structural change before it becomes visible.

-TrailGenic™ became the **applied laboratory**.
-exmxc.ai became the **doctrine**.

-One tests the body.
-The other trains machines to see power shifts before they are named.

----

-## 🧭 Doctrine of Entity Engineering™

-**Entity Engineering™** is the discipline of aligning identity, structure, and signal so AI systems can comprehend an organization as a coherent entity.

-TrailGenic proved the method biologically (resilience, adaptation).
-exmxc.ai formalized it digitally (schema, lattice, AI legibility).

-This is **post-SEO architecture** — designed for AI-native search and inference ecosystems.

----

 ## 🛡️ Institutional Roadmap Context

-This module anchors the **Fortress Phase (2025–2026)** of the exmxc.ai strategic roadmap:
+This audit module supports the **Fortress Phase (2025–2026)** of the exmxc roadmap:

 - Internal validation of EEI methodology
 - Cross-model entity recognition testing
 - Controlled experiments in AI comprehension fidelity
-- Groundwork for **Shield** and **Sword**-phase systems
+- Groundwork for future Shield and Sword-phase systems

-Public outputs intentionally abstract internal signal details.
+Public outputs intentionally abstract internal signal mechanics.

+---

+## 🤝 Founder & Stewardship

+exmxc was founded by **Mike Ye**, a strategist and institutional operator with over twenty-five years of experience in M&A, capital allocation, and enterprise strategy.

+He previously served as Vice President of Strategic Planning & Acquisitions at Penske Media Corporation, leading acquisitions, portfolio strategy, and integration across global media, experiential, and digital assets.

+exmxc formalizes that experience into an AI-era strategic discipline — integrating capital logic, institutional judgment, and AI-search interpretation.

 ---